ASB Case Review – 'Community Trigger'

 If the threshold for a community trigger has been met the agencies involved in your case will conduct a review of the way in which it has been dealt with.
 This will be led by an agency with no or the least involvement in the matters reported.
 If it is felt that further action is required a plan will be agreed detailing the additional steps that need to be taken to address the ASB.
 You will be kept informed throughout the process.

 The trigger is designed to ensure that ASB has been effectively dealt with and that appropriate action has been taken.
 It is not a means to get additional service and the outcome of the review may be that all appropriate steps have been taken.
+It is also recommended that communities and agencies work together in the first instance to tackle the ASB and that the Community Trigger should only be used when this has failed to resolve the issue.

 You will also be able to request a review of the way in which your application and any subsequent review was dealt with.